dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ```
 I didn't end up using this stack leak, but I keep it just in case there's another way to exploit it.

-Using the same idea and after debugging I noticed that after 7 bytes (8 if you count out the "0xA") you can leak a binary address.
+Using the same idea and debugging, I noticed that after 7 bytes (8 if you count out the "0xA"), you can leak a binary address.
 It's fun to mention that I didn't discover this through Reverse Engineering.
-Sometimes playing with the binary functionality can be useful.
-In this case I was reading the output from the "1" option that printed out some names, and "Phasers" Was one of them.
-So I noticed some strange data after I used this and then I looked on IDA to confirm the leak.
+Sometimes playing with the binary functionality can be helpful.
+In this case, I was reading the output from the "1" option that printed out some names, and "Phasers" Was one of them.
+So I noticed some strange data after using this and then looked on IDA to confirm the Leak.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-47-12.png)

-Using a similar function like this one below you can leak the address
+You can leak the address using a function similar to the one below.

 ```python